adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 	</figure>
 </div>

-## 2. They are small and hard-to-read
+## 2. They are hard-to-read

-Floating labels typically have a small text, so that as it floats, it takes up a small amount of space.
+Floating labels typically have small text, so that as it floats, it takes up a small amount of space.
 But small text is hard-to-read.

 <div class="image">
 	<figure>